 Small but scrappy.
 This description could be describing me or the small businesses and startups I represent.
 I’m a Denver based lawyer/mediator creating quality, accessible, and comprehensive legal solutions to help my clients reach their peak.
 I cut my teeth on employment law when I left law school.
 My career has grown in law firms and in-house.
-I’ve represented hundreds of small businesses, the most populous county in the United States, and an up and coming media company.
-I have mediated cases in some of the busiest courthouses in the U.S. In my career, I have found I’m happiest when I’m helping startups and small businesses find solutions that are right for them.
+I’ve represented hundreds of small businesses, helped our clients raise millions in funds, and protected our clients’ brands.
+In my career, I have found I’m happiest when I’m helping startups and small businesses find solutions that are right for them.
 I’ve always been an entrepreneur at heart and after reading one too many books and listening to one too many podcasts I find myself in the same boat as my clients – building a business to take it to its full potential.

 I’ve always dreamed big.
 That’s how I ended up at NYU with an undergraduate degree in Communications.
 During my time in New York, I interned for the first blind judge appointed to the federal bench.
 Before law school, I spent a year working for an entertainment law firm in Beverly Hills.
 Even when I was in law school, I managed to find the time to intern with the TV litigation department at NBC Universal and complete a full time federal judicial externship in the United States District Court for the Central District of California.
 After graduating with honors from Southwestern Law School in Los Angeles, I spent the first few years gaining extensive experience litigating employment disputes ranging from wage and hour class actions to cases involving sexual harassment, disability, discrimination, and wrongful termination claims.
 In addition, I worked on employment based immigration visas.